 In this context, FINMA Circular 2010/1 on remuneration schemes, the purpose of which is to increase the transparency and risk orientation of compensation schemes in the financial sector, provides for 10 principles that certain financial institutions must observe.
 Although these rules do not impose any absolute or relative cap on remuneration, FINMA requires that variable compensations (i.e., any part of the remuneration that is at the discretion of the employer or contingent upon performance criteria) be dependent on long-term sustainable business performance, taking into account assumed risks and costs of capital.
 FINMA thus expects a significant portion of the remuneration to be payable under deferral arrangements.
 Furthermore, the compensation policy is to be disclosed annually to FINMA.
-These rules are notably mandatory for banks and financial groups (or conglomerates)

-with capital requirements in excess of 10 billion Swiss francs.
-In practice, this now concerns only UBS.
+These rules are notably mandatory for banks and financial groups (or conglomerates) with capital requirements in excess of 10 billion Swiss francs.
+In practice, this concerns UBS and Credit Suisse.
 For other financial institutions, the Circular represents guidelines for adequate remuneration policies.
 FINMA can, however, deviate from this and require, where appropriate, a determined institution to comply with some or all of the provisions of Circular 2010/1.

-Finally, FINMA Circular 2017/1 on corporate governance and Circular 2023/01 on operational risks integrate the key principles of corporate governance and risk management issued by the Banking Committee on Banking Supervision into Swiss regulation.
-Circular 2023/01 on operational risks and resilience was published on 13 December 2022 and replaced Circular 2008/21 as of 1 January 2024.
-The fully revised Circular reflects new technological developments and implements the principles for operational resilience published by the Basel Committee on Banking Supervision in March 2021 (see Section II.ii).
+Finally, FINMA Circular 2017/1 on corporate governance and revised Circular 2008/21 on operational risks integrate the key principles of corporate governance and risk management issued by the Banking Committee on Banking Supervision into Swiss regulation.
+Of note, FINMA published the final version of the Circular 2023/01 on operational risks and resilience on 13 December 2022, which will replace Circular 2008/21 as of 1 January 2024.
+The fully revised Circular reflects new technological developments and implements the principles for operational resilience published by the Basel Committee on Banking Supervision in March 2021.